Leibniz-HBI/ukraine_twitter_data/README.md

   * Also, there will be mislabeled tweets (e.g. Dutch as German, or maybe even Ukrainian as Russian) in the collection.
   * Tweets that do not contain any text (e.g. links or pictures only) might be missing in the collection.

 Furthermore, while we backfilled any gaps occuring in the data so far, there might be gaps in the future due to systems failures or errors in our code or used software.
 We plan to publish the count estimates by Twitter alongside the data automatically in the near future so that researchers can double check themselves.
+In the meantime, researchers with access to the Twitter Academic API have access to the count endpoints themselves and are able to compare the counts.
+Please let us know in the Issues if you see any major deviations.

 We do not guarantee any ongoing collection, mainly because Twitter limits the amount of Tweets we can collect per month.
 So please do not plan with anything beyond what's here already, e.g. for project planning or grant proposals and such.
 (Or approach us and we will help you to apply for Academic access to the Twitter API yourself and set up your own collection.)